terzanivan/glas-mail-sender/app/docs/spec.md

 #### Operational sequence

 1. Accepts the name and surname from the frontend in order to construct a Sender header as {name}.{surname}@glasnarodeneu.bg.
-Uses the mail-address from the frontend as a Reply-To header in the email.
+Uses the `mail-address` from the frontend as a `Reply-To` header in the email.
+Guaranteeing the `entity` would respond to the mail the user verified.
 2. Sends a verification mail to the user
 3. Constructs a mail from the selected template
 4. Stores the constructed mail.